acch/ansible-scale/README.md

 Defining node roles such as `scale_cluster_quorum` and `scale_cluster_manager` is optional.
 If you don't specify any quorum nodes then the first seven hosts in your inventory will automatically be assigned the quorum role.

-The above examples will install required packages and create a functional Spectrum Scale cluster which can be used to e.g. mount existing remote filesystems.
-To also create local filesystems in the new cluster you will need to provide additional information.
+The above examples will install required packages and create a functional Spectrum Scale cluster which can be used to e.g. mount existing remote file systems.
+To also create local file systems in the new cluster you will need to provide additional information.
 It's suggested to use `host_vars` inventory files for that purpose:

 ```
 # host_vars/scale01: